davey3000/nacl-openrisc-1000/README.md

 * The Ethernet device is not emulated.
 * The Touchscreen device is not emulated.
-* There is a bug that causes image corruption when decoding JPEGs.

 In terms of differences in emulated hardware, this emulator has 128MB of RAM by default, a 200MB hard disk image and a 120 x 40 terminal window (1680x1050 or